pandaliyan/pandaliyan.github.io/content/home/experience.md

     date_start: '2019-01-01'
     date_end: '2021-07-23'
     description: |2-
-        * Designed an unsupervised auto-annotation pipeline which used user behavioral modeling to automatically identify errors in speech recognition and NLP systems and suggest corrections; summarized the work into a conference paper as the first-author and filed a patent as main contributor
+        * Designed an unsupervised auto-annotation and active learning pipeline which used user behavioral modeling to automatically identify errors in speech recognition and NLP systems and suggest corrections; summarized the work into a conference paper as the first-author and filed a patent as main contributor
         * Developed a context-based approach that discovered misclassified user queries in question answering systems by performing semantic search with Sentence-BERT and clustering
         * Leveraged subword-level query representation and adversarial training in customer care dialogue system for misspelled user queries, which improved classification accuracy by 18% and increased user experience stability
-        * Implemented feedback mini-batch training to learn hard classification cases with reinforcement learning

 design: